twilio/twilio-python/README.md

 client = Client(account, token)
 ```

-Alternately, a `Client` constructor without these parameters will
+Alternatively, a `Client` constructor without these parameters will
 look for `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` variables inside the
 current environment.